Discover 5 Exquisite Gems: South Africa’s Must-see Destinations

 Scuba Diving

-If you like to dive or want to learn go to Cape Town.
-Here you will find rocky shores, many reefs and kelp forests.
+If you like to dive or want to learn, go to Cape Town.
+You will find rocky shores, many reefs, and kelp forests here.
 There are also many wrecks on both sides of the peninsula.
-For more wrecks, head to Port Elizabeth, which is halfway between Cape Town and Durban on the coast.
+For more wrecks, head to Port Elizabeth, halfway between Cape Town and Durban on the coast.

-There are some interesting wrecks to explore here, including the Haerlem, a broken frigate and the Doddington, which was destroyed in the 18th century.
-For something unique, visit Port St. Sodwana Bay, on the border with Mozambique is another top place to see healthy coral reefs as well as many fish and marine life.
+Some exciting wrecks to explore here include the Haerlem, a broken frigate, and the Doddington, which was destroyed in the 18th century.
+For something unique, visit Port St. Sodwana Bay, on the border with Mozambique, another top place to see healthy coral reefs and many fish and marine life.